 This class has 21W.825 as a prerequisite.

-21W.826 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by Graduate Program Faculty.
+21W.826 will be offered this semester (Spring 2019).
+It is instructed by Graduate Program Faculty.

 Lecture occurs 10:00 AM to 11:30 AM on Mondays and Wednesdays in 14N-112.

 This class counts for a total of 12 credits.